April 2

 Are Vacuum Bags Foolproof?

 Unfortunately, no. There is some percentage of failure with all vacuum sealer bags.
-That is, occasionally you will get a bag that leaks or does not hold a seal.
+That is, occasionally you will get a bag that leaks or doesn't hold a seal.
 This is disappointing--and in the case of sous vide, sometimes disastrous--but the truth is that all vacuum bags, no matter which type or brand, are going to have a small percentage of failure.

 This may be an argument for buying brand-name vacuum bags, but we haven't tested this theory, so we can't say for sure.